 Think for a moment about the weight loss industry.

-“Sometimes it's not obvious or like golden nuggets lying on the ground,” she said.
+"The best stories are not golden nuggets lying on the ground," she said.

-“Instead, we have to really think about it and talk to other people like our customers, talk to the sales team, talk to product managers, talk to other people within the company and outside of the company to really pull those out.”
+Talk to the customers, the sales team, product managers, talk to other people within the company and outside of the company to really pull them out."

 What are pocket-sized stories?

 Pocket-sized stories are short but compelling.
-Often, they serve to summarize your product or its key benefits in a single sentence.
+They're meant to summarize your product or its key benefits in a single sentence.

-These stories serve to cut through industry jargon and dry language in order to get to the heart of why customers buy.
+Such stories cut straight to the heart of why customers buy.

-For example, the company that invented the first MP3 player advertised the exciting new product as offering “5 Gygabytes” of memory.
+For example, the company that invented the first MP3 player advertised the exciting new product as offering "5 Gigabytes" of memory.

-“Now I want that,” Jennifer said.
-“I don't want the five gigabytes.
-I don't know what that is, that doesn't do anything for me.
-So showing that transformation is so important to bringing your story to life.”
+"Now I want that," Jennifer said.
+"I don't want the five gigabytes.
+I don't know what that is.
+That doesn't do anything for me.
+But 1000 songs in my pocket?
+That I can understand!"